arvidl/consciousness-explore/README.md

 ### Hyphal and mycelial consciousness

 - Money, Nicholas P. Hyphal and mycelial consciousness: the concept of the fungal mind.
-Fugal Biology 2021 [link](https://www.sciencedirect.com/science/article/pii/S1878614621000246)
+Fungal Biology 2021;125(4):257-259 [link](https://www.sciencedirect.com/science/article/pii/S1878614621000246)

 - Jabr, Ferris.
 The Social Life of Forests: Trees appear to communicate and cooperate through subterranean networks of fungi.
 What are they sharing with one another?
 The New York Times Magazine, December 2, 2020  [[link](https://www.nytimes.com/interactive/2020/12/02/magazine/tree-communication-mycorrhiza.html)]